 The React Scheduler is easily accessed by screen readers.
 Complete keyboard interaction support has also been provided.

 The React Scheduler has complete WAI-ARIA accessibility support.
-The Scheduler UI includes high-contrast visual elements, helping visually impaired people have the best viewing experience.
-Also, the valid UI descriptions are easily accessible through assistive technologies such as screen readers.
+The Scheduler UI includes high-contrast visual elements, giving visually impaired people the best viewing experience.
+Also, valid UI descriptions are easily accessible through assistive technologies such as screen readers.

-The Scheduler component integrates easily with any web framework:
+The Scheduler component integrates easily with our web frameworks:

 The React Scheduler works well with all modern web browsers such as Chrome, Firefox, Edge, Safari, and IE11.
 It requires MomentJS poly-fill to make the time zone conversions work further with the IE11 browser and iOS mobile versions.

-Many real-time applications use schedulers as an integral part, thus they serve different purposes based on the project type.
-Some of the active applications are: Fare Calendar, Meeting Room Calendar, Doctor’s Appointment planner, Hotel Room reservation.
+Many real-time applications use schedulers as an integral part, thus serving different purposes based on the project type.
+Some of the active applications are: fare calendars, meeting room calendars, doctor’s appointment planners, hotel room reservation calendars.

-Four built-in SASS-based themes are available: Material, Bootstrap, Fabric, and high contrast.
+Four built-in, SASS-based themes are available: Material, Bootstrap, Fabric (Office 365), Tailwind CSS, and High Contrast.